fcatuhe/rails-static/content/pages/decant-and-kramdown.md

 ---
-title: Set up with Decant and Kramdown
+title: Set up with Decant and kramdown
 position: 2
 ---